 • Proof of employment in or access to a healthcare facility that allows for the completion of course projects designed to provide clinical experience.

-What are the 5 Best Accredited RN to BSN Programs in Indiana (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Indiana for 2023?

 Program Overview: University of Southern Indiana focuses on evidence based nursing education, preparing nurse leaders that either go on to pursue this fulfilling profession or take on further studies.
 Its RN to BSN program offers all its courses online.
 If you are a working nurse or someone with family responsibilities, the flexibility this course offers can greatly work for you.
 With multiple start dates, you can enter the program whenever you are ready.
 Classes are offered in eight-week terms, so you can choose to take one or two courses per term and complete the program at a pace comfortable to you.